YongoDavid/MERN_APP/mern-ecommerce-master/README.md

 Database Models (server/models/):
 All models use Mongoose Schema for data modeling
 Each model represents a collection in MongoDB
-Models include validation and relationship definitions
+Models include validation and relationship definitions       Stopped at mixins.scss

-stopped at the import area